Caltech-IPAC/firefly_client/doc/index.rst

     from firefly_client import FireflyClient
     fc = FireflyClient('irsa.ipac.caltech.edu:80', basedir='irsaviewer')

-The :meth:`FireflyClient.launch_browser` method opens a new browser tab with the channel name provided by the client.
+Third, open a new browser tab using the :meth:`FireflyClient.launch_browser` method:

 .. code-block:: py
     :name: gs-launch

     fc.launch_browser()

-Displaying an image in a FITS file is a two-step process.
-Upload the file to the server with :meth:`FireflyClient.upload_file` and then show the image.
+Fourth, display an image in a FITS file by uploading the file to the server with :meth:`FireflyClient.upload_file` and then showing the image.

 .. code-block:: py
     :name: gs-image